 The new facilities include a reception area specialist room for fish, invertebrate, nocturnals, reptiles and amphibians plus quarantine and isolation rooms.
 Rabbits, guinea pigs and small mammals all have their own indoor and outdoor areas.
 There is also a dedicated dog exercise area and grooming room, outdoor and indoor aviaries, outdoor runs for ducks, hens and geese and a wildlife area.

-The Brownlee Centre, designed by Farrell & Clark for the University of Leeds, win the LABC award for Best Educational Building.
+The Brownlee Centre, designed by Farrell & Clark for the University of Leeds, won the LABC award for Best Educational Building.
 The awards celebrate achievements in the construction industry.
 They reward excellent buildings, outstanding companies, partnerships and individuals that go that extra mile.

-Completed last year the Centre, accommodates British Triathlon's training base for their elite athletes’ programme, as well providing Changing and Social facilities for the University of Leeds winter sports teams.
+Completed last year the Centre, accommodates British Triathlon's training base for their elite athletes’ programme, as well providing changing and social facilities for the University of Leeds winter sports teams.
 In addition to the Centre, the site is also home to a 1.6km closed circuit cycle track, which British Cycling regularly host cycling taster sessions and competitions on.

 Farrell & Clark joined Leeds Society of Architects (LSA) and RIBA Yorkshire at the 2017 National Award Winning - Victoria Gate Arcade.
 Occupying two units, hosting an exhibition and a ‘Pop-Up’ studio, Farrell & Clark displayed their work alongside other Leeds based architectural practices.